 How endangered are NZ Whitebait in the Wild?

 Four of the five whitebait species in New Zealand are considered by the Department of Conservation as “threatened” and numbers have been declining rapidly over recent years due mainly from loss of habitat, introduced species predation, water quality degradation and water temperature increases.

 Sadly, the largest of the species, the giant kōkopu, which can grow up to 45 cm in length and live for more than 20 years, is now named ‘’Vulnerable and decreasing’’ on the International IUCN’s (International Union for Conservation of Nature) red list.

 Are sustainable processes used in Whitebait farming?

-All of our whitebait is produced by using our own broodstock.
+All of our whitebait is produced by using our own produced broodstock which now exceeds generation Filia4.
 Because our growing process is all natural (no chemicals, no antibiotics) the only by-product from our process is filtered sea water.

 Leaving a legacy

-Sustainable, quality, fresh whitebait for now and future generations.
+Sustainable, quality, farm fresh whitebait for now and future generations.
 A new era in New Zealand whitebait.